roman-milk/roman-milk.github.io/hot-incest.md

  He twists one and gently bites the other.
 She cries out.

  "Yes, yes.
 Bite them.
 More.
 More.
 Suck and bite them.
 It makes my pussy so hot."
-Report_Story #3